stgraham11/vampirethepolitening/character_creation.md

 * Celerity - Superhuman speed.
 This is a simple one.
 * Chimerstry - The Vampiric art of illusion.
 Conceal things or change perceptions of them, eventually conjure illusions
 * Dementation - Spontaneous insanity.
 The Malkavian's ability to transfer his madness to others.
 * Dominate - Mind control.
-Issue a simple must-obey command, or eventually mindwipe or possess weak people
+Issue a straightforward must-obey command, or eventually mindwipe or possess weak people
 * Fortitude - Superhuman resilience.
 Another simple one.
 * Necromancy - You know what this is.
 Seances and re-animations.
 * Obfuscate - Hiding in plain sight.
 The ability to remain either unperceived, unremembered, or obscure on a supernatural level.